Is AI Better Than a Veterinary Radiologist at Reading Pet X-rays?

 To learn more, contact our Vetology team, or book a demo for a firsthand look at our AI and teleradiology platform.

-AI in Veterinary Imaging: What to Know
+AI in Veterinary Radiology: What to Know

-AI in Veterinary Imaging: What to Know
+AI in Veterinary Radiology: What to Know

-Artificial Intelligence (AI) is a powerful assistive tool in veterinary medicine.
-In the world of imaging, it offers exciting possibilities for new approaches to current workflows that can impact patient outcomes, support starting treatment plans sooner, and in the best-case scenario, relieve or support decision fatigue associated with patient care.
 While AI’s potential is clear, it is important to recognize that its implementation may call for a shift in how veterinarians approach imaging, read radiographs, and initiate their diagnostic pathways.
 This article explores why AI is important, how to use it effectively, and the collaborative effort needed to integrate this technology into practice.

 Why An AI Radiology Report Matters in Veterinary Medicine

 The gains associated with fast, consistent patient screening results are at the core of its unique value.
 By analyzing images for specific patterns and abnormalities, an AI report can highlight areas of concern and support veterinarians in making confident treatment decisions.
 By all means, rely on your expertise in reading radiographs, but why not check your answers when you can?
-Asking for help is a critical skill in a successful practice.
-Vetology’s Virtual AI Radiology Report is just that: a support tool, an answer sheet, a guide.
-It’s one of many tools in your medical toolkit, and it is essential to remember that it was never intended to replace veterinary expertise nor radiologists; it was built to complement both.

 Using AI in Imaging Diagnostics

 In practice, AI tools analyze radiographs by running specialized classifiers tailored to detect specific conditions or abnormalities.
 For example, when assessing a feline abdomen radiograph, the AI might evaluate features like liver size or the presence of urocystoliths.
 These observations are presented as screening results, not diagnoses, guiding veterinarians toward further tests or treatments.
-The effectiveness of AI depends on the quality of the submitted radiographs.
-Clear, well-positioned lateral and VD images that focus on the area of concern lead to more accurate reports.
-This underscores the importance of maintaining high imaging standards in clinical workflows.

 Navigating the Learning Curve Together